 A number of studies over the past decade or so have investigated the effects of CBD on various physiological processes.
 Researchers have concluded that although individual responses to CBD can vary, CBD-only products don’t cause changes in the cardiovascular system, including blood pressure and heart rate.

 Is There A Connection Between CBD & Heart Palpitations?

-But the 2016 study didn’t use real gastric juices, only an analog—a substance that resembles gastric juices—that scientists use in labs to determine how fast medications could dissolve in the stomach.
+But the 2016 study didn’t use real gastric juices.
+They used an analog—a substance that resembles gastric juices—that scientists use in labs to determine how fast medications could dissolve in the stomach.
 And the study’s researchers found that under those circumstances, the molecules in CBD did in fact break down into THC.

 But later research contradicts their claim that CBD can convert to THC in the stomach.
 Numerous studies have shown that in natural digestive juices—such as when a person consumes a CBD-infused edible—CBD remains CBD and no traces of THC can be found.